How to style a trench coat— for women

 The most common mistake

-Buckling the belt — the belt ties in a knot at the side, never through the buckle.
+Buckling the belt like luggage — tie it in a knot at the front or side; the undone-but-deliberate knot is the whole gesture.

 Who should think twice